influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 #### Chronograf-accessed resources

 Chronograf-accessed resources include external resources that can be accessed using Chronograf, but are under limited control by Chronograf.
-Chronograf users with the roles of `viewer`, `editor`, and `admin` have equal access to these resources which include:
+Chronograf users with the roles of `viewer`, `editor`, and `admin`, or users with SuperAdmin status, have equal access to these resources:

-- InfluxDB databases, users, queries, and time series data
+- InfluxDB databases, users, queries, and time series data (if using InfluxDB Enterprise, InfluxDB roles can be accessed too)
 - Kapacitor alerts and alert rules (called tasks in Kapacitor)

 #### Members (role:`member`)

-Members are Chronograf users who have been added to organizations but do not have any functional permissions.
-Members can authenticate, but they cannot access any resources within an organization and thus cannot use Chronograf.
+Members are Chronograf users who have been added to organizations but do not have any functional capabilities.
+Members cannot access any resources within an organization and thus effectively cannot use Chronograf.
+Instead, a member can only access Purgatory.

 By default, new organizations have a default role of `member`.
-If an organization is in Public mode, then anyone could authenticate and become a member, but not be able to use Chronograf until an administrator adds them to a different role.
+If the Default organization is Public, then anyone who can authenticate, would become a member, but not be able to use Chronograf until an administrator assigns a different role.

 #### Viewers (role:`viewer`)